jonfpersson/ray-tracing-in-one-weekend/README.md

 2. Make sure you have a C++ compiler that supports C++11 or higher.
 3. Compile the source code by running ```g++ main.cpp```
 4. Execute the resulting binary
-5. The ray tracer will render the scene and save the output as an ppm image file.
+5. The ray tracer will render the scene and save the output as a ppm image file.